The Red Beret: Production

 The final budget was £209,980 plus $315,000 to cover the fees of Ladd, Allen and Broccoli, Maibaum and American publicity.

 Release

 The film had a simultaneous premiere at the Empire Leicester Square in London and at Moascar in the Suez Canal Zone staged by the Army Kinema Corporation on 14 August 1953.

 Reception

 Critical

 Variety called the film "keenly interesting and suspensive... it should be a winner in any country that is not sated with war pix."

 Box office

 The Red Beret was a hit at the British box office.
 According to producer Allen, it recouped its cost from the British market alone.
+Filmink argued, "while local journalists clutched pearls at the idea of an American appearing in such a British story, the public seemed flattered.
+Warwick was off and running."

 The film cost an estimated US$700,000 to make and grossed US$8 million worldwide.
 It earned 80,000,000 francs (US$225,000) in France.
 Variety reported it made $1,750,000 in rentals in the US and Canada by the end of 1954.
 In February 1956, Broccoli claimed it had earned £570,000 in the US.

+Legacy

+Filmmink argued the movie "established the Warwick formula – a foreign (i.e. non-American) setting, imported American male star and British male-co star, a prominent female love interest, an action-adventure story based on some pre-existing IP (a novel, or historical event, or combination of both), a solid pro director, an American screenwriter, and American investment (normally Columbia Studios)."